ankitsejwal/miniURL-api/README.md

-# urlshortener
+# miniURL-api

-A Node and mongo project for shortening http urls
+A Node and mongo project for super-shortening urls